jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 The first point is just a matter of tagging it static.

 The second point:
 The type should contain objects that store data.
 How do they belong to the type rather than the individual objects?
 Make all system procedures static?
-What does that render?
+What might that render?
 That makes the procedures accessible when the descendant isn’t created.

 Alleen als de naar hetzelfde geheugen verwijst.